 Turns out, smashed maggots smell as bad as whatever they were just eating.
-We had to evict them somehow, so Allen got the wet/dry shop-vac as he headed out the door.
+We had to evict them somehow, so Allen set me up with the wet/dry shop-vac as he headed out the door.

 I spent the next 2 hours sitting on a chair by the fridge, watching for maggots to crawl out, and then sucking them into the shop-vac when they appeared.

 Once I’d gotten the last one, I just put the shop-vac out on the curb.
 I didn’t have time to put a note on it warning about why it was there.
 It was gone within a matter of minutes.
 The Heights free-for-all freecycle system at its finest.

 Allen came home, showered a second time, and a dear friend swooped in to take us to dinner.
 Allen had 3 martinis before the waiter had even taken our order.
 I’m telling you, that dead rat traumatized him.

 We came home, drunk and somewhat calmed down.
 The house smelled fine.
 He patched the drywall while I did a top-to-bottom bleaching of the kitchen.
-I hit the grocery store and did the prep work for some egg casseroles.
+I hit the grocery store and did the prep work for some breakfast stratas.

 Brunch went well the next morning.
 Only one person who’d been over Thursday night came, and before she could ask about the smell, I took her aside and threatened her with a slow and painful death if she mentioned it in front of anyone else.
 Bill White won the election later that fall, and Allen avoided touching any and all electrical cords around the house for a while until he got over the trauma.